torpedro/umls2hana/README.md

 ### UMLS Semantic Network

 The [UMLS Semantic Network](http://semanticnetwork.nlm.nih.gov/) contains a list of the semantic types and a list of relations between these types.
 All related files can be downloaded [here](http://semanticnetwork.nlm.nih.gov/Download/index.html).
+We also use the [UMLS Semantic Groups](http://semanticnetwork.nlm.nih.gov/SemGroups/).

 Using this script you can import the semantic types and relations into your HANA instance.
-For this you only need the *SRDEF.html* and *SRSTRE1.html* files.
+For this you only need the *SRDEF.html* and *SRSTRE1.html* files from the Semantic Network and the UMLS Semantic Group file (*SemGroup.txt*).

+These tables will be created and filled:

+	* "UMLS"."SEMANTIC_TYPES"
+	* "UMLS"."SEMANTIC_TYPE_RELATIONS"
+	* "UMLS"."SEMANTIC_GROUPS"

 ```
 Usage: semantic-network-parser.py [options] input_folder